pommicket/minipng/README.md

 ## Goals

-- Correctly decode all valid non-interlaced PNG files which can fit in memory.
+- Correctly decode all valid non-interlaced PNG files (on 32-bit platforms, some very large images might fail because of `usize::MAX`).
-- Small code size
+- Small code size &amp; complexity
-- No dependencies other than `core`.
+- No dependencies other than `core`
-- No panics.
+- No panics
 - Minimal if any unsafe code

 ## Non-goals

-- Adam7 interlacing (interlaced PNGs are rare, and this would require additional code complexity — but if you want to add it behind a feature gate, feel free to)
+- Adam7 interlacing (increases code complexity and interlaced PNGs are rare anyways)
 - Significantly sacrificing code size for speed (except maybe with a feature enabled)
 - Checking block CRCs (increases code complexity and there’s already Adler32 checksums for IDAT chunks)